History of Belize: Colonial rivalry between Spain and the United Kingdom

 The British were reluctant to set up any formal government for the settlement for fear of provoking the Spanish.
 On their own initiative, settlers had begun electing magistrates to establish common law as early as 1738.
 In 1765 these regulations were codified and expanded into Burnaby's Code.
 When the settlers began returning to the area in 1784, Colonel Edward Marcus Despard was named superintendent to oversee the Settlement of Belize in the Bay of Honduras.
 The 1786 Convention of London allowed the British settlers to cut and export timber but not to build fortifications, establish any form of government, or develop plantation agriculture.
 Spain retained sovereignty over the area.

 The last Spanish attack on the British settlement, the Battle of St. George's Caye, occurred two years after the outbreak of war in 1796.
 The British drove off the Spanish, thwarting Spain's last attempt to control the territory or dislodge other settlers.
+Then the limits of the settlement were extended over a hundred miles southward to the Sarstoon River.

 Despite treaties banning local government and plantation agriculture, both activities flourished.
 In the late 18th century, an oligarchy of relatively wealthy settlers controlled the political economy of the British settlement.
 These settlers claimed about four-fifths of the available land; owned about half of all slaves; controlled imports, exports, and the wholesale and retail trades; and determined taxation.
 A group of magistrates, whom they elected from among themselves, had executive as well as judicial functions.
 The landowners resisted any challenge to their growing political power.

 The situation changed when the Spanish territories around Belize became the new independent states of Mexico and the Federal Republic of Central America.
 In 1825 Mexico was officially recognized by Britain and in 1826 abandoned any claims over Belize.
 Shortly thereafter, the créole elite of Belize invented a legend to support an alleged British past: a Scottish buccaneer called Peter Wallace would have settled in the region as early as 1638 and given his name to the Belize River.